An-Inmortal-Gta-Sa/Gta-Sa-Lite-Clone/README.md

  •Cheats Floating Menu

- •Comes with tricks included The path to place mods or skins goes in the android/data/com.gtasa.lite folder
+The path to place mods or skins goes in the android/data/com.gtasa.lite folder